 Contact: First Unitarian Immigration Ministry via email here.

 First Unitarian’s Criminal Justice Ministry provides opportunities for the congregation to partner with community organizations to address anti-racism and related issues in our criminal justice system that have affected the citizens of Rochester for generations.

-The Criminal Justice Ministry advocates for changes in solitary confinement, bail reform legislation and monitors implementation of the Raise the Age bill.
+Together we advocate for changes in solitary confinement, bail reform legislation and monitor implementation of the Raise the Age bill.
 Within the congregation, we also create educational opportunities in collaboration with the ministries of Adult Spiritual Development and the Religious Education.

 The work of this ministry and its allies depend on volunteers and advocates.
 Please join us!

 Family Promise of Greater Rochester (FPGROC, formerly RAIHN) is a not-for-profit, interfaith, culturally-competent organization that assists families to achieve sustainable independence by supporting them with tailored services including shelter, food, personalized case management, and a diverse network of caring volunteers.
 First Unitarian is one of over 35 participating congregations locally.

 This volunteer program at First Unitarian is for all of us – singles, couples, families, elders, teens, classes and small groups.
 Please contact us if you are interested in helping with a future rotation or for more information about RAIHN.